sarahshatto/learning-journal/README.md

 <br></br><br></br><br></br><br></br>

 ### I had Carne Asada last night.
-And it was delicious.
+And it was delicious. :heart_eyes: :drooling_face:

 One of my favorite foods by far. *Carne Asada street tacos...
 Carne Asada burritos...with guac, Carne Asada Nachos*... the list goes on and on.
 <br></br>

 ![carne asada finished](https://images.unsplash.com/photo-1586840239918-bbbc9cfff948?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=900&q=60)
 <br>
 <br>
 <br>
 *The secret is in the marinade.*
 <br></br>

 **If you too would love some great carne asada, here's what you'll need:**